oetiker/net-ldap-spnego/README.md

 ## my $response = $ldap->bind\_type1($type1B64)

 Start binding the ldap connection.
-The argument to this method is the base64 encoded type1 NTLM token received from a browser request in the _Authorization_ header.
+The argument to this method is the base64 encoded type1 NTLM token received from a browser request in the `Authorization` header.

 ```
-Authorization: NTLM base64encodedntlmtoken
+Authorization: NTLM Base64EncodedNtlmToken
 ```

-The bind\_type1 call encodes this token in an SPNEGO message and uses it to initiate a bind call to the active directory server.
+The `bind_type1` call encodes this token in an SPNEGO message and uses it to initiate a bind call to the active directory server.

-The bind\_type1 call will return a [Net::LDAP::Message](https://metacpan.org/pod/Net::LDAP::Message) object received from the AD server in the same way the [Net::LDAP](https://metacpan.org/pod/Net::LDAP) call will in a regular bind request.
+The `bind_type1` call returns the [Net::LDAP::Message](https://metacpan.org/pod/Net::LDAP::Message) object received from the AD server in the same way the [Net::LDAP](https://metacpan.org/pod/Net::LDAP) call will in a regular bind request.
-If the request has been successful the response has an _ntlm\_type2\_base64_ property you can hand to your webbrowser for the next step.
+If the request has been successful the response has an `ntlm_type2_base64` property you can hand to your webbrowser to trigger a type3 reponse.

 ```
 WWW-Authenticate: NTLM $res->{ntlm_type2_base64}